einlichtvogel/grandMA3-Feedback-Chataigne-Module/README.md

 This Chataigne module allows you to receive feedback from grandMA3 via OSC and an LUA plugin.

+> [!IMPORTANT]
+> Because I decided to move on, and build the second generation of my onPC system, I will not continue to update this repository and plugin for Chataigne.
+> If there is anyone that is interested to maintain this repository, please contact me.
+I will be happy to give you the rights to do so.

 **WARNING**: This module is in development and may not work as expected.
 Use at your own risk.
 Not show ready!
 Feel free to give feedback or report issues.